 Whatever the case may be, the rumors about the weather in Ireland & the U.K. are a bit off.
 These destinations have neither extreme highs of temperature nor extreme lows.
-It is likely you’ll experience rain at some point during your Vacation, however your chances of seeing the beautiful sights in pure sunlight is just as great.
-There are times you may even experience all of the seasons in one day from a chilly drizzly morning to a warm sunny afternoon and then a breezy delightful evening.
+It is likely you’ll experience rain at some point during your vacation, however, your chances of seeing beautiful sights in pure sunlight is just as great.
+There are times you may even experience all of the seasons in one day from a chilly drizzly morning to a warm, sunny afternoon and then a breezy, delightful evening.

 When is the weather the best in Ireland & Great Britain?

 Temperatures will rarely go below 32°F and only occasionally above 68°F – with June, July and August being the warmest months, January and February the coldest.
-Extremes are not unknown though.
-The summer of 2006 was the hottest on record for ages.
-On the other hand rare freezing spells tend to bring the country to a grinding halt and even a sprinkling of snow will make the roads less manageable.
+That said, extreme temperatures are not unknown.
+Though rare, they have had record high temperatures and even freezing spells.

 When is the best time to travel to the British Isles?